Christian M. 8 min read

 This adaptability gives it an edge over other kite designs and wind turbines as it can be easily in remote, windy locations (farms, islands, properties), both as a permanent, temporary or emergency solution.

-It can also supplement existing energy projects, including both onshore and offshore wind and solar farms, and utilize any leftover space available to enhance the farm’s output.
+It can also supplement existing energy projects, including both onshore and offshore UK wind farms and solar arrays, and utilise any leftover space available to enhance the farm’s output.

 The company’s SkySail Marine arm for maritime solutions tested out larger kites of up to 400-meter squared to complement the combustion engines of large cargo vessels, reducing the fuel consumption by up to 9% while increasing the travel speed when the sails were deployed under favourable wind conditions.